How To Improve Your Office Lighting in Atlanta

 Light Against Depression

 We take in the vast majority of information through our eyes.
 But it’s not just light that allows us to see, light is also important as a regulator for our bodies.
 If we don’t take in the proper amount of light we need, especially during winter months where the days are darker, we may end up with something called SAD – seasonal affective disorder.
 It’s a type of depression linked to a lack of light.
+While there are studies that show supplementing with cannabidiol is useful in reducing this depression, why not avoid the problem altogether in the first place?

 Even in the workplace setting, light therapy makes people feel more awake, more energized.
 That means getting the right amount of light throughout the day, and also a higher quality of light.
 If artificial light corresponds to the color temperature of daylight, it plays into our levels of happiness and productivity overall.